 The benefits of understanding consciousness

 It should be obvious by now that Vedanta sees consciousness much more broadly than simply “the state of being aware of and responsive to one’s surroundings,” and that the benefits of having a spiritual understanding of consciousness go far beyond science and philosophy’s, comparably, elementary and superficial attempts to define it.
 By approaching it from several different viewpoints, not only does Vedanta’s definition of consciousness reveal the essence of who you are but it also negates the pesky doer—that which can never be satisfied and whose death is imminent.
 By reorienting my identification with consciousness rather than with the body-mind, I am able to live content knowing that my true nature is that which is whole, complete, limitless, unchanging and eternal.
-As a result, existential issues become easier to manage or are thrown out altogether, and life becomes appreciated for what it is—a very brief but amazing cosmic experience.
-Thus, obtaining the right knowledge regarding consciousness can become a means to freedom—in fact, the only means to absolute freedom.
+As a result, existential issues become easier to manage or are thrown out altogether, and life becomes appreciated for what it is—a brief but amazing cosmic experience!
+Thus, obtaining the right knowledge regarding consciousness can become a means to freedom—in fact, it is the only means to absolute freedom.